What’s Causing Your Poor Balance?

 Some of the known causes of benign paroxysmal position vertigo include traumatic brain injury.

-However, in many cases the cause is unknown.
+However, in many cases the cause of BPPV is unknown.

 More severe symptoms can include: